Backup your YouTube playlists in JSON with git

 Backups are important for a number of reasons.
 As of lately, much of our data has moved to the cloud, so this brings the need to also backup our data from those online services.

-With this in mind, I’ve been building some solutions to keep my most relevant data periodically backup from the cloud to some system I have control.
+With this in mind, I’ve been building some solutions to periodically backup my most relevant data from the cloud to some system I have control.

 One of the services that I use and consider meaningful to backup is YouTube.
 My main concern are the playlists.
 I have many of them, but I don’t care much about the actual video files, so this isn’t about downloading them all.
 The point is to have some peace of mind about having all the titles and URLs permanently stored somewhere.